onivim/oni2/docs/docs/for-developers/building.md

 ### OSX

-Once you have a release build created, you can install Oni2 on `/Applications` folder.
+Once you have a release build created, you can install Oni2 in your `Applications` folder.

 Run the following from the `oni2` directory:

-- `cp -R _release/Onivim2.app /Applications`
+- `cp -R _release/Onivim2.app $USER/Applications`

-Also, if you want the `oni2` command to open the editor from terminal you need to add Oni2 to system PATH:
+If you want to open the editor from terminal with an `oni2` command, you can add Oni2 to the system PATH using a command item within the app:

 - Open Oni2 from launchpad
 - Open command palette with `Cmd + Shift + P`